Vickey-Wu/scripts/README.md

-# pythhon and shell scripts
+# python and shell scripts